Skip to content

 Top tier$27.50/mo ($328/yr, Gold)N/A

 Billing comparison: Kahoot Trustpilot 2.9 stars with $700 surprise renewal charges and $1.7B acquisition consortium vs Blooket simple $4.99/mo pricing with no confusing tiers Kahoot’s billing draws Trustpilot complaints.
-Blooket keeps pricing simple.
+Blooket keeps pricing simple, and the new Plus Flex tier adds a no-commit option.

-Kahoot also draws complaints for confusing tier names (Bronze, Silver, Gold, One) and billing issues.
+Kahoot also draws complaints for confusing tier names (Bronze, Silver, Gold, One, 360 Spirit) and billing issues.
 On Trustpilot, users report renewal emails landing in spam.
 Then comes a surprise $700 charge.
 One user was billed for 8 months after trying to cancel.
 No phone support exists.

 Verdict: Blooket wins on pricing.
 Kahoot’s free tier is a demo.
-For a broader look at what’s free vs paid across quiz apps, see our best trivia apps comparison.
+The 360 Spirit AI tier is for enterprises, not single teachers.
+For a broader look at what’s free vs paid across quiz apps, see our best trivia apps comparison or the full ranked list of 10 Kahoot alternatives.

-Kahoot gives teachers more control over the quiz experience, with structured reports, LMS integration, and strong support for students with learning differences.
-Blooket gives teachers more variety, with 15+ game modes and the ability to assign games as homework.
+Kahoot gives teachers more control.
+The platform ships structured reports, LMS hookups, strong support for students with learning differences, and the new Q2 2026 standards-tagging tool that maps games to TEKS, CCSS, and NGSS codes in one search.
+Blooket gives teachers more variety.
+The 27 game modes, Save States, and homework assignment all live in the free tier.
 LearnClash works without a teacher: students pick any topic, challenge each other, and the built-in spaced repetition system tracks what needs review.

-Teacher experience: Kahoot dashboard with quiz reports, LMS integration, and learning support icons vs Blooket game mode selection wheel with 15+ options and homework calendar Kahoot offers structured reports and learning support tools.
-Blooket offers 15+ game modes and homework assignments.
+Teacher experience: Kahoot dashboard with quiz reports, LMS integration, and learning support icons vs Blooket game mode selection wheel with 15+ options and homework calendar Kahoot offers structured reports, learning support tools, and the 2026 standards-tagging tool.
+Blooket offers 27 game modes, Save States, and homework assignments.

 KahootBlooket